23 Creative Political Fundraising Ideas that Work | Political Fundraising

 17. Paid Advertising

 In addition to paid advertising, there is also free media coverage.
-Free media coverage is typically referred to as “earned media” and frequently comes in the form of news stories in television, radio, and/or newspapers.
-There are many ways to acquire earned media, from Trump’s controversial statements which generated a lot of earned media for his campaign to reaching out to talking to a local radio station or writing letters to news editors.
+Free media coverage is typically referred to as “earned media” and frequently comes in the form of news stories on television, radio, and/or in newspapers.

 18. Pledges

-A pledge campaign, simply put, is asking people to commit to giving to your campaign at some point in the future or on a regular basis.
+A pledge campaign is where you ask people to commit to giving to your campaign at some point in the future or regularly.
 It allows donors to commit to you without having to donate instantly.

 Don’t be afraid to ask for due pledges, always thank your donors, and organize a tracking system for pledges.